mattcollects64/TCG-Prototypes/content/post/summarizing-all-major-versions/index.md

  - Set includes Trainer cards and all 151 Pokemon for the first time
  - Printed on paper and then stuck to card stock
  - Illustration credit misspells Ken Sugimori's name as "Sugimorori"
- - Artwork has no backgound
+ - Artwork has no background
  - Cards are in color (background of card is a solid color)
  - Back of the card has a low-res, but colored version of the Pocket Monsters back design.
  - Some Pokedex numbers may be wrong.
 Charizard for example shows incorrectly as No.005.